pypa/packaging.python.org/README.rst

 The html version of the Guide is currently available online at readthedocs.org_.

-Please see the `source/license.rst <license>`_ file for license information.
+Please see the `source/license.rst <source/license.rst>`_ file for license information.

 This documentation project is built with the Sphinx_ documentation software.

 .. _readthedocs.org: https://python-packaging-user-guide.readthedocs.org
-.. _license: source/license.rst
 .. _Sphinx: https://pypi.python.org/pypi/Sphinx